BNGES Products LLC • Supplier quality insights

 03

-Better supplier decisions come from proof, not optimism.
+Better supplier decisions come from documented proof not optimism or assumptions.

 Serious sourcing works in stages.
 First you select.
 Then you qualify.
 Then you monitor.
 Each stage answers a different question: is this supplier worth your time, can they really meet your expectations, and will they stay consistent once the product is live.